Shuttlepod One

 "Shuttlepod One" is the sixteenth episode (production #116) of the television series Star Trek: Enterprise.
+It first aired on February 13, 2002 on UPN.

 In this science fiction television show, a faster-than-light spacecraft sets out from Earth to Explore the Galaxy.
 It is set in the 2100s of the Star Trek franchise science fiction universe, following the events a century after Star Trek: First Contact.

 During a shuttlepod mission, Commander Tucker and Lieutenant Reed become convinced Enterprise has been destroyed and that their prospects of survival are slim.
 Much of the episode takes place in a Star Trek shuttlecraft, Shuttlepod One.

-This science fiction television show episode aired on February 13, 2002.

 Plot

 On Pod 1, Commander Tucker and Lieutenant Reed are attempting to locate Enterprise in an asteroid field that Captain Archer had intended to map.
 Just then, Reed spots an impact crater and debris; with only one piece large enough to be identifiable as part of Enterprise, they conclude that the ship has been destroyed.
 They are now alone, with only ten days' worth of air.
 Tucker orders Reed to head to Echo Three, a subspace amplifier, using the stars for reference as navigation is down.
 He intends to send a message to Starfleet, knowing they will not be alive when it reaches there, so that command will at least know what happened.
 Reed records messages to his family and friends, but Tucker becomes exasperated by Reed's pessimism.

-On the Enterprise, it is revealed that the debris that Reed and Tucker saw was from an explosion while a Tesnian ship was trying to dock with the Enterprise.
-Thirty-four Tesnian survivors are on the Enterprise.
+On Enterprise, it is revealed that the debris that Reed and Tucker saw was from an explosion while a Tesnian ship was trying to dock with Enterprise; it was the Tesnian ship that was destroyed, and only a small part of the debris was from Enterprise.
+Thirty-four Tesnian survivors are on Enterprise.
 Ensign Mayweather reports that their ETA at Tesnia is twenty hours, allowing enough time to return to meet the shuttlepod.
 Archer and Sub-Commander T'Pol use a mini-shuttle to inspect the damage to the ship.
 Later, T'Pol presents her analysis to Archer – both ships were hit by a "micro-singularity", but he remains skeptical that such things exist.